 Work placement is in a commercial kitchen in a restaurant in Term 4 and Term 5 of the course.
 We have referred to the SIT Training Package implementation guides for work placement.
 There are two units that require mandatory work placement in a commercial cookery environment.

-SITHKOP013 Coordinate cooking operations – Up to 100 hours timetabled This unit’s performance evidence requires the supervision of food production processes & monitoring and reporting on the quality of kitchen outputs -minimum (12) twelve complete service periods (shifts).
+SITHKOP013 Coordinate cooking operations – Up to 120 hours timetabled This unit’s performance evidence requires the supervision of food production processes & monitoring and reporting on the quality of kitchen outputs -minimum (24) twenty-four complete service periods (shifts).

-SITHCCC043 Work effectively as a cook – 200 hours timetabled This unit’s performance evidence requires the completion of 48 service periods to be completed by the students in real workplace environment.
-A service period is a breakfast, lunch, dinner, and special functions.
+SITHCCC043 Work effectively as a cook – 240 hours timetabled This unit’s performance evidence requires the completion of 48 service periods to be completed by the students in real workplace environment.
+A service period is breakfast, lunch, dinner, and special functions.

-Students on work placement are expected to do 4 x 5 hour shifts per week for the allocated weeks in the term.
+Students on work placement are expected to do 4 x 5-hour shifts per week for the allocated weeks in the term.
 The shifts must suit the employer and the required 48 service periods across Breakfast, lunch, dinner, and functions.
-These hours will be different from regular class timetable hours and students must make themselves available.
+These hours will be different to regular class timetable hours and students must make themselves available.
 Term 4 and 5 is after 9 months of the course so there is plenty of time to get ready for these arrangements.